 How to Plan Your Own Wedding Like a Pro in 15 Steps

 Just engaged?
 Unsure where to start with planning your own wedding?
-You’re in the right place, sister.
-Check out this roadmap to plan your wedding like a pro in 15 simple steps.
+Check out this roadmap to plan a wedding like a pro in 15 simple steps.

 One thing most (but not all!) wedding professionals have in common is their penchant for organization.
 Because they plan, create, and work dozens of weddings each year, they have their systems down to a science.
-But, just because you have not planned a wedding before and might not have your system down (yet!) certainly does not mean you can’t take it on and plan it well.
+But, don’t let that intimidate you or allow you to think you cannot plan your own wedding.
+Just because you have not planned a wedding before, it does not mean you can’t take it on and plan it well, for that matter!

 The key to planning your own wedding is – you guessed it – organization.
 Events have tons of moving parts, and if you try to plan your soiree without a system you will quickly become disorganized.
 Outside of recommending that you start a Google Drive with a shared folder to keep everything in one spot, we also wanted to create an outline for you to follow.

 Before you get into the fun stuff, you need to tackle your finances first.
+That’s why this is our #1 Wedding Budget Tip!
 Your wedding budget will guide all of your decisions about your wedding.
-Setting a budget that makes you feel comfortable will only help to guide you to make the best decisions you can make, while also not going into debt.
+Setting a wedding budget that makes you feel comfortable will only help to guide you to make the best decisions you can make, while also not going into debt.
 Make the time to crunch those numbers and get a realistic figure before you move into any further planning.

 2. Consider Wedding Dates: